 Melanie Bonajo’s artistic practice is shaped by her critical stance towards the state of our world.
 Her works are created in the light of an explicitly critical attitude towards capitalism and an ambivalent view of the modern euphoria about progress.
 In her works the artist seeks to find alternative worldviews and ways of peaceful resistance within a world shaken by crises.
 With an political and activist approach, Bonajo focuses on urgent and persistent social issues of our time, like the dualism of human and nature, rapidly fading resources and the ramifications of climate change.
 Her videos, performances, photographs and installations constitute the result of longstanding processes.
 By means of close observation, collecting and categorising, she investigates the existential questions of humanity.
 Her reflection leads to powerful aesthetic works, which enable the viewer to explore and experience the issues of our times in sensual sceneries.

-Melanie Bonajo’s work is created against the background of an historic moment, in which the separation of human beings and nature is experiencing a striking intensification.
+Melanie Bonajo’s (b.
+1978) work is created against the background of an historic moment, in which the separation of human beings and nature is experiencing a striking intensification.
 The dualism of man and nature originates in the Age of Enlightenment.
 It was then that the individual liberated itself from its unity with nature and entered the cultural sphere, where it became the creator of world.
 Ever since, the separation of culture and nature, the domination of environment and the pursuit of continuous progress constitute the foundation of the modern worldview.
 Current debates revolve around the urgency of a cultural shift: in the fields of ethics, science and human self image, there seems to become evident a reconsideration, which might lead to a renewed dealing with both our natural environment and our fellow human beings.

 The exhibition at Frankfurter Kunstverein presents three of the artist’s distinct works.
 The experimental, semi-fictional documentary trilogy Night Soil consists of the three autonomous films Fake Paradise (2014), Economy of Love (2015) and Nocturnal Gardening (2016) and was produced by the artists over several years.
 Based on own experiences, Bonajo documents subcultural communities and alternative societies.
 The artist searches the entire globe for communities who chose alternative, liberated and sometimes illegal lifestyles to counteract the predominant social systems.